OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/update-canonical-openstack-juju.rst

       juju run-action contrail-agent/2 upgrade
       ...

-   If Tungsten Fabric Service nodes (CSNs) are part of the cluster, also upgrade every TF CSN agent:
+   If OpenSDN Service nodes (CSNs) are part of the cluster, also upgrade every OpenSDN CSN agent:

    ::